Zhijie-Yi/Zhijie-Yi.github.io/index.md

 <small>I'm a second-year graduate student from [<u>Beijing Normal University</u>](https://www.bnu.edu.cn/).
 My research interests include creativity tools, Human-Computer Interaction, Computer-Supported cooperative work, Accessible design, Participatory design, Creative collaboration tools, and education.
 I am currently working as an intern at the [<u>Institute for AI Industry Research, Tsinghua University</u>](https://air.tsinghua.edu.cn/en/index.htm).

-<small>I have two years of industry experience and excel at combining design and programming skills to enhance design processes and develop innovative tools for designers and the broader public.
-Additionally, I possess a solid foundation in qualitative research methods and have a keen interest in the usability aspects of human-computer interaction.
-My ambition is centered on merging design and programming knowledge to create accessible, user-friendly tools that encourage wider participation in design and creative endeavors.
+<small>I have two years of industry experience and I possess a unique blend of design and programming expertise, enabling me to create innovative tools that enhance creative processes and foster public engagement in creation.
+My proficiency in qualitative research methods underpins a deep commitment to optimizing user experience within human-machine collaboration.
+Driven by a passion for empowering underserved communities, I am dedicated to developing accessible and user-friendly tools that address their specific challenges.
+By integrating design and programming knowledge, I strive to build solutions that are not only functional but also inclusive, ensuring they cater to a wide range of needs and preferences.
 Currently, I am exploring the application and value of AI in this area.

 <small>If you are interested in any aspect of me, I would love to chat and collaborate, please email me at - *<font color='blue'>yzj@mail.bnu.edu.cn</font>*